-For 2018, we expect the worldwide demand for projects and services for hospitals and other health care facilities to grow at a low single-digit rate.
+For 2019, we expect the worldwide demand for projects and services for hospitals and other health care facilities to grow at a low single-digit rate.

 In the Central European markets with established health care systems, we expect solid growth.
 The demand for projects and services for hospitals and other health care facilities will continue to grow due to demographic changes and the rising investment and modernization needs of public health facilities.
 The focus is on services ranging from the maintenance and repair of medical and hospital equipment, facility management, and technical operation, through to total operational management and infrastructure process optimization - especially within the framework of public-private partnership (PPP) models.
 Additional growth opportunities are presented by an increasing number of non-medical services, which are outsourced from public facilities to private service providers.
+In addition an expansion of the range of post-acute care services in Europe is expected.